Looking for the best way to buy a house? Consider this helpful guide of what to keep in mind before taking the plunge.

 6. Be aware that The National Credit Act requires banks to review your gross income - 30% of which is allocated to cover home loan repayments and monthly living expenses.

-READ MORE: Tips For Buying a Home If You’re Single
+READ MORE: Best Kept Secret for Buying a Home

 7. Check with the South African Revenue Services that all your taxes are up-to-date as your property will not be registered if there are any outstanding SARS matters.